What is silkscreen printing?

 Finishing flourishes

 The inks used in silkscreen printing vary greatly – from water based pigments to UV-cured polymers – and it isn’t only coloured ink that can be passed through a screen.
-Sometimes artists want to add extra flare to their prints by incorporating special layers such as metal leaf, phosphorescent ink, glitter or diamond dust.
+Sometimes artists want to add panache to their prints by incorporating special layers such as metal leaf, phosphorescent ink, glitter or diamond dust.
 To achieve these finishes, glues and varnishes are printed through low mesh count screens.
-The prints are then hand-finished one by one, with adornments applied carefully to the glued or varnished zones.
+The prints are then finished by hand, with adornments applied carefully to the glued or varnished areas.

 The future of silkscreen printing

 With the advent of high quality digital printers, you might assume that there would have been a decline in silkscreen printing.
-In reality, it's more prevalent than ever – both in high-tech industry and in the arts.
-Screen printing’s strength lies in its adaptability, and in its ability to print on anything from gallery walls to medical equipment.
+In reality, it's more prevalent than ever in both industry and the arts.
+The strength of screen printing lies in its adaptability.
+It can print on anything, from gallery walls to medical equipment.
 Although it is an industry in its own right, it is perhaps best understood as a technology utilised by many others.

-In the art world, digital printing, far from acting in opposition to the screen, has become an opportunity for experiment and innovation.
+In the art world, digital printing, far from acting in opposition to the screen, has become an opportunity for experiments and innovation.
 Hybrid prints meld digitally-rendered artworks with silkscreen finishes.
-The singular clarity provided by state-of-the-art inkjet printers pairs well with the versatility afforded by the screen, enabling the addition of special layers and vibrant overprints.
+The singular clarity provided by inkjet printers pairs well with the versatility afforded by the screen when it comes to special finishes and vibrant overprints.

 However far technology advances, we'll likely keep coming back to the silkscreen.
-A process of continual renewal and reinvention.
+It's a process of continual renewal and reinvention.
 Yet, the longevity of the screen printing stretches beyond its technical application and into something more elusive.
 Ineffable, even.
-Make-Ready founder Tom Murphy says that screen printing often feels like a “struggle against entropy” – teetering on a tightrope between chaos and order.
+Tom Murphy, the founder of Make-Ready, says that screen printing often feels like a “struggle against entropy” – teetering on a tightrope between chaos and order.
 Serigraphy is a process of opposition.
-An opportunity for precision, for finesse, but also one for drama.
+An opportunity for precision and finesse, but also one for drama.
 An arena of possibility.

-In a world of the increasingly intangible, it is no surprise to see a newfound lust for the material.
-Silkscreen printing swims in the same current as analogue photography and the resurgence of vinyl.
+In a world that is increasingly intangible, it is no surprise to see a newfound lust for material things.
+Silkscreen printing swims in the same nostalgic current as analogue photography and the resurgence of vinyl.
 It represents a juncture between tactile and digital, past and future.
-Whatever happens next, screen printing is coming along for the ride.
+Whatever happens next, it will be there.

 In March 2023 Ai Weiwei visited Make-Ready for a closer look at the processes involved in creating a trio of limited edition prints to accompany his landmark exhibition at the Design Museum in London.
 Hear his reflections on the profundities of printmaking and its lineage within his own practice in the accompanying film, Printing Power.